tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

 -  LEAST()
 -  LEAST(attr\_json.some\_array) was introduced in version 2.2.1-beta.
-   First argument is JSON array and return value is the least value in that array.
+   F.html argument is JSON array and return value is the least value in that array.
 Also works for MVA.

 -  LENGTH()